Page last updated: 01 July 2026

 What does the Response and Enforcement team do?

-We deal with significant misconduct, i.e. breaches of legislation, and use regulatory tools to intervene.
+The FMA’s Response and Enforcement team deals with significant misconduct, i.e. breaches of legislation, and uses regulatory tools to intervene.

 How does the FMA find out about possible misconduct?

 Possible misconduct is referred to us through a number of channels.
-It could come via monitoring, it could be complaints from consumers or investors, self-reports from firms or referrals from other agencies like the police or Commerce Commission.
+It could come via monitoring, complaints from consumers or investors, self-reports from firms, or referrals from other agencies like the police or Commerce Commission.

-We have triage criteria which influences how we assess a case.
-The seriousness of the misconduct is always the primary consideration, but we also look at harm, duration, scale and alignment with our regulatory priorities.
+We have triage criteria that influence how we assess a case.
+The seriousness of the misconduct is always the primary consideration, but we also look at alignment with our regulatory priorities.
 We also consider how quickly and effectively issues are remediated.

 What should we do if we discover an issue?

 The top priority is to stop harm.
 As soon as possible, you should escalate any issues to your board, if you have one, and the FMA.
 Timely remediation and communication with your customers is crucial.
-Don't wait to make contact until you've fully resolved the problems.
+Don't wait until you've fully resolved the problems to make contact.
 Early engagement is better for everyone.

-How do you decide what action to take?
+How does the FMA decide what action to take?

-Our response is always proportionate to the misconduct and aimed at achieving an appropriate market outcome or change in behaviour.
-For less serious issues, we may intervene informally or at a low level e.g. issuing feedback letters as a regulatory response.
+Our response is always proportionate to the misconduct and aims to achieve an appropriate market outcome or change in behaviour.
+For less serious issues, we may intervene informally or at a low level, e.g. issuing feedback letters as a regulatory response.

 For more significant misconduct, we may use a combination of regulatory tools and a full investigation, followed by litigation if necessary.
 This approach allows us to stop harm quickly and hold individuals or entities accountable for serious breaches.